Hilltop inflation and generation of helical magnetic field: Modified Maxwell's Equations in Cosmological Background

-where we have used the result that $\phi=\phi(t)$ and hence its spatial derivative identically vanishes.
-Similarly, for the spatial component we obtain,

 where we have used the result, $\epsilon ^{\mu \nu \alpha \beta}=-(1/\sqrt{-g})[\mu \nu \alpha \beta]$, with $[\mu \nu \alpha \beta]$ being the completely antisymmetric permutation, with $[0123]=1$.
 Here as well all the spatial indices are to be raised/lowered using the flat space metric and `prime' denotes a derivative with respect to the conformal time $\eta$.
-Thus combining \ref{Mag_v1_15} and \ref{Mag_v1_17}, we can write down the zeroth component of the field equation for the vector potential in this background, which reads,
+Proceeding further, the zeroth component of the field equation for the vector potential in this isotropic and homogeneous background spacetime, reads,